anonymous-basenji/data-ai-assistant-ultra/README.md

    ```sh
    npm install
    ```
-4. Create a `.env` file in the root directory and add your Google AI API key:
+4. Create a `.env` file in the root directory and add your Google AI API key (get it here, it's free: https://aistudio.google.com/app/apikey):
    ```
    API_KEY=your_api_key_here
    ```